nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 480
 00:29:30,387 --> 00:29:35,301
-[SPEAKER_05]: you need to free up Ethan and their team to have even more
+[SPEAKER_05]: you need to free up Ethan and their team to have a more

 481
 00:29:35,990 --> 00:29:40,228
-[SPEAKER_05]: rational list of, hey, here's all this stuff, we priaged it,
+[SPEAKER_05]: rational list of, hey, here's all this stuff, we triaged it,

 482
 00:29:40,208 --> 00:29:43,317
-[SPEAKER_05]: this brain, you gotta do this work, right?
+[SPEAKER_05]: this sprint, you're gonna do this work
+[SPEAKER_02]: Right, right.

 483
 00:29:43,297 --> 00:29:47,130